How to Apply for Aid?

 - The Free Application for Federal Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Tennessee Student Assistance Award (TSAA), Tennessee Education Lottery Scholarship (TELS) and some institutional and local scholarships.
-Keep in mind some of these funds are limited and students who apply by March 1st have a better chance of receiving those funds.
+Keep in mind some of these funds are limited and students who apply by March 1st have a better chance of receiving an award.

 - Free Application for Federal Student Aid (FAFSA) submitted to the federal processor.
 Include Northeast State's Federal School Code Number 005378.

-- Complete complete and submit your FAFSA information at www.fafsa.gov .
+- Complete and submit your FAFSA information at www.fafsa.gov .
 Continuing students may complete a renewal FAFSA online.
 All students must have a Personal Identification Number (PIN) to electronically "sign" a submitted FAFSA; a parent will also need to obtain a PIN number to sign a dependent student's application.

 - For assistance in completing the FAFSA application, contact the Financial Aid Help Center.
 The Financial Aid Help Center is located in Room C2403 of the General Studies Building on Northeast State's main campus in Blountville.
-To schedule an appointment with the Financial Aid Help Center you may visit www.NortheastState.edu/fahelpcenter or contact the Center at 423-354-5153 or by email at fahelpcenter@NortheastState.edu.
+To schedule an appointment with the Financial Aid Help Center you may visit www.NortheastState.edu/fahelpcenter or contact the Center by phone at 423-354-5153 or by email at fahelpcenter@NortheastState.edu.
 For a list of items needed at time of appointment click here.

 - Student Aid Report (SAR) .
 The SAR is the notice of eligibility from the federal government for the Federal Pell Grant and the basis for eligibility for other need-based student aid programs.
 This data is sent electronically to all colleges listed on the FAFSA.
 If Northeast State was not listed, you will need to visit www.fafsa.gov and click on "Add a school" underneath Returning User.
 Once you have logged into your existing FAFSA, you can add the Northeast State school code (005378).